adnanbarwaniwala/CBT-Voice-Agent/README.md

 ---

-## 🌟 **Use Cases**

-- **Mental Health Support**: Quickly gain CBT-based insights and coping strategies for anxiety, depression, stress, and more.
-- **Self-help Companion**: Accessible, private CBT practice directly from your own device.
-- **Learning CBT**: Understand and apply CBT concepts through practical, conversational interactions.

----

 ## ⚙️ **How Does It Work?**

-The app follows an **agentic workflow** using three specialized AI agents working in sequence:
+The app follows an **agentic workflow** using three specialized AI agents.
+Each agent is powered by the `Deepseek-R1 LLM`.
+They work in this sequence:

 ### 1️⃣ **Analysis Agent 🔍**